majdeldin7/90DaysOfDevOps/main/day07/README.md

-# Day 7 Task: Understanding package manager and systemctl
+# Day 07 - Understanding package manager and systemctl :

 ### What is a package manager in Linux?